scripting/blogroll/worknotes.md

+#### 3/15/24; 10:49:15 AM by DW

+Sucked the blogrollMemory feature from the demo app into the package.
+No reason every app should have to recreate this.

+If you want to turn it off, pass flUseBlogrollMemory == false in your options object.

 #### 3/13/24; 11:09:14 AM by DW

 Finished the menu for now, and chose Cinzel font for the title part of the blogroll.